subquery/documentation/docs/run_publish/publish.md

 ### Create your First Project

+There are two methods to create a project in the SubQuery Managed Service, you can use the UI or directly via the `subql` cli tool.

+#### Using the UI

 Let's start by clicking on "Create Project".
 You'll be taken to the New Project form.
 Please enter the following (you can change this in the future):

 - **GitHub account:** If you have more than one GitHub account, select which account this project will be created under.
 Projects created in a GitHub organisation account are shared between members in that organisation.